Math 315 Syllabus

 Learning statistics and data science is not a spectator sport.
 When students ask questions, explain their thinking, or help one another, it improves understanding for everyone.
 Active participation is therefore an important part of this course.
 Participation can take many forms, and you are not expected to do everything listed below.
 Instead, you will choose multiple ways (minimum 2) to contribute to our learning community over the course of the term.
 The goal of this grading area is to support an engaged, respectful learning community while giving you flexibility in how you choose to participate.

-- Discord collaboration: Discord is our primary method of communication outside of class and can serve as a very helpful resource.
+• Discord collaboration: Discord is our primary method of communication outside of class and can serve as a very helpful resource.
 Ask questions, answer others’ questions, share screenshots, explain your thinking, or contribute useful discussion.
-(Memes are encouraged but only if statistically relevant)
+Memes are encouraged.

 How this is graded